 Will a plan give the former spouse an estimate of the value of the participant’s retirement benefit?

-Generally, once the QDRO is sent to the plan, the plan will provide the former spouse an estimate of the former spouse’s share of the retirement benefit.
+Generally, once the QDRO is sent to the plan, the plan will provide the former spouse an estimate of their share of the retirement benefit.

 Once the QDRO is sent to the plan, what other responsibilities does a former spouse have?

-Should any issues arise with the plan failing to respond to the QDRO or failing to provide information concerning the former spouse’s rights to benefits, one remedy is to contact the Department of Labor which has multiple offices throughout the U.S. Every Department or Labor office has a department that handles pension division issues.
+Should any issues arise with the plan failing to respond to the QDRO or failing to provide information concerning the former spouse’s rights to benefits, one remedy is to contact the Department of Labor.
+There are multiple offices throughout the U.S. Every Department of Labor office has a department that handles pension division issues.

 What happens if a divorced participant does not update beneficiary forms?

-I hope this article breaks down the most important pieces to understand once your QDRO has been filed and sent to the plan.
+The goal of this post is to break down the most important pieces to understand once a QDRO has been filed and sent to the plan.
 If you have additional questions about the process or want to speak with a QDROCounsel expert, please don’t hesitate to reach out via our website.
-(Please be sure to mention Hello Divorce to ensure your 15-minute call is free!)
+(Mention Hello Divorce to get your free 15 minute call!)

 Please note that this resource is meant for informational purposes only and does not constitute legal advice.
 Reading this blog does not create a lawyer-client relationship with Levine Family Law Group, Hello Divorce, QDROCounsel, LLC, and QDRO Benefits Law Group.
 This blog is written from the perspective of existing law and all attempts are made to be accurate and current on all legal developments.
 However, please do not make decisions that will affect your future based on things you’ve read on our website.
-Instead, consult with a Certified Family Law Specialist, like those of LFLG – or any other you prefer – For QDRO specific questions, consult with QDROCounsel, LLC or QDRO Benefits Law Group – or any other QDRO specialists you prefer.
+Instead, consult a Certified Family Law Specialist for QDRO-specific questions, or consult with QDROCounsel, LLC or QDRO Benefits Law Group—or any other QDRO specialists you prefer.
 However, be sure to seek out sound legal advice that pertains specifically to the facts of your case.